milexm/Python/code/menus_creation/README.md

 ### 2.1.
 Group menu

-The main menu is created by the [main.py](main.py) file, that is the main activation code for the *bread-board* **folder** that contains all the example code for this area.
-Next we highlight the main steps.
+The main menu is created by the [main.py](main.py) file, that is the main activation code for the `menus_creation` **folder** that contains all the examples for this area.
+Below, we highlight the main steps.

 #### 2.1.1. \_\_init\_\_(self)